 Your wedding ceremony is usually the smoothest and simplest part of the entire day—but only if you plan ahead for the small details that often get overlooked.
-As wedding planners, we’ve seen certain issues pop up over and over again, usually causing couples stress after the wedding rather than before.
+As a wedding planner, I’ve seen certain issues pop up over and over again, usually causing couples stress after the wedding rather than before.

 Today, we’re breaking down the most common ceremony situations couples don’t think about, and how to avoid stress by discussing them early.

-Many couples assume their parents or grandparents will simply sit together—but that isn’t always the case.
-Some families are perfectly comfortable sharing a row, while others are not.
+And if your family is perfectly comfortable sharing a row, that’s amazing for you, but some are not!
 Because every family dynamic is different, this is a conversation worth having early.

 Tips for Seamless Seating: